gregsadetsky/blog/_posts/2025-01-27-how-to-be-as-creative-as-nolen-royalty.md

 anyway, <a href="https://eieio.games/">nolen royalty</a>.

-nolen just presented at the <a href="https://www.recurse.com/events/localhost-january-2025-omcb">recurse center's localhost</a> but the video is not yet up. when it goes live, i'll link it here.
+nolen just presented at the <a href="https://www.recurse.com/events/localhost-january-2025-omcb">recurse center's localhost</a>. <a href="https://www.youtube.com/watch?v=j2elKdupD6c">here's the video</a>, please go watch it.

 anyway, nolen.